-The Chancellor also serves as the communication channel between the institutions and the Board of Trustees and represents VSCS interests with the governor, state agencies, and the General Assembly.
+The Chancellor also serves as the communication channel between the institutions and the Board of Trustees and represents the VSCS's interests with the governor, state agencies, and the General Assembly.

 The Chancellor testifies before gubernatorial and legislative committees and directs others to do so as needed.
-The presidents work for and report to the Chancellor as does the Chancellor's staff.
+The presidents work for and report to the Chancellor, as do the members of the Chancellor's senior leadership team.